unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Berserk_**.
 Whenever the golem starts its turn with 60 hit points or fewer, roll a d6.
 On a 6, the golem goes berserk.
 On each of its turns while berserk, the golem attacks the nearest creature it can see.
 If no creature is near enough to move to and attack, the golem attacks an object, with preference for an object smaller than itself.
 Once the golem goes berserk, it continues to do so until it is destroyed or regains all its hit points.

 **_Immutable Form_**.
-The golem is immune to any spell or effect that would alter its form.
+The golem is immune to any tek skill or effect that would alter its form.

-**_Magic Resistance_**.
-The golem has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The golem has advantage on saving throws against tek skills and other tek effects.

-**_Magic Weapons_**.
-The golem’s weapon attacks are magical.
+**_Tek Weapons_**.
+The golem’s weapon attacks are tek.

 **Actions**

 **_Multiattack_**.
 The golem makes two slam attacks.

 **_Slam_**. _Melee Weapon Attack:_ +8 to hit, reach 5 ft., one target. _Hit:_ 16 (2d10 + 5) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 15 Constitution saving throw or have its hit point maximum reduced by an amount equal to the damage taken.
 The target dies if this attack reduces its hit point maximum to 0.
-The reduction lasts until removed by the _greater restoration_ spell or other magic.
+The reduction lasts until removed by the _greater restoration_ tek skill or other tek.

 **_Haste (Recharge 5–6)_**.
-Until the end of its next turn, the golem magically gains a +2 bonus to its AC, has advantage on Dexterity saving throws, and can use its slam attack as a bonus action.
+Until the end of its next turn, the golem gains a +2 bonus to its AC, has advantage on Dexterity saving throws, and can use its slam attack as a bonus action.

 ##### Flesh Golem